vega-usf/vega-usf.github.io/README.md

-# vega-usf.github.io
+### vega-usf.github.io
-# h1 AI Generative models &amp; Simulation
+# Topics: AI Generative models &amp; Simulation
+## Title: Robotic arm controller

+> Modeled as a physics based object
+> Can Interact with other objects in the virtual environment.
+> Users can control the arm by sending commands.
+> Simulator can calculate the resulting motion, forces based on the laws of physics
+>